 In January-February 2020, 12 VET Students and 2 teachers from Cyprus took part in a mobility programme at Business Development Friesland in Leeuwarden, the Netherlands.
 Business Development Friesland (BDF) is a private foundation that manages its own business incubator, forms the link between business, education and government and supports individuals and organisations in realising their economic, international and social ambitions.

 The mobilities of VET learners focused on the development of entrepreneurial thinking, business planning/ management as well as soft skills.
 The programme was designed to inspire the students to consider starting their own business in the future.
 The focus, based on the needs and interests of the sending schools and participants, was on developing specific entrepreneurial/ soft skills, including Leadership, Teamwork, Communication, Problem Solving, Work Ethics, Flexibility/ Adaptability and Interpersonal Skills.
 In the case of staff mobilities, specific practical business analysis exercises were carried out with the aim of understanding different methodologies behind business model design, improving pedagogical competences and exploring possibilities of applying new methodologies in the home VET schools.
 EE-SKILLS 2019 is an Erasmus+ KA1 project that aims to contribute to the development of employability and entrepreneurship skills of VET students, as well as the ability of VET staff members to influence the development of these skills and competences, by offering an opportunity to acquire experience abroad, improve intercultural communication and language skills, as well as strengthen the self-confidence and independence of students and pedagogical competences of teachers.
+On-line shopping has taken a flight over the last years, with large digital operators with no need for physical spaces gaining ground, and with large retail chains complementing their physical shop activities with very active webshops.
+Smaller commerce and retail operators have great difficulties in competing in this environment.

 The crisis from the last years has put additional strain on smaller commerce and retail businesses, which has led to the closure of many businesses in areas which were once the commercial centre of the town or neighbourhood.
 This has not only affected the commerce and retail sector, but also the hospitality and cultural businesses in these areas.
 A commercial area with less commerce or retail is prone to loose visitors, which in turn has a spill over effect on the hospitality and cultural businesses in the area.
 In many medium-sized and bigger towns, large malls on the outskirts offer a “one-stop-experience” for shopping, culture and hospitality, generating even more difficulties for the smaller ones in the centres to subsist.
 Not only the retail, commerce, culture and hospitality sectors are aware of this issue, but the deterioration of commercial areas, has raised interest from municipalities and civic organisations, as the reduction in retail, commerce, hospitality and cultural activities in these kind of areas results in an overall deterioration of the area, with less movements of persons.
 Many municipalities are looking for solutions which can help them to give new live to these kind of areas and spaces.
 Trends related to increased awareness among consumers about sustainability issues, the impact their decisions have on the environment, and the “slow”-movement (which advocates a cultural shift toward slowing down life's pace, and of which the “slow-food” movement is the most well-known), generate ample opportunities to bring about the so-much desired change.
 Proximity products and services are gaining ground.
 Also, consumers nowadays not only acquire a product or services, but look for an “experience” or a statement with regards to their preferences and lifestyles.
 If one merely wants to buy a product, going on-line is for many the obvious option, so attracting consumers/visitors to the commercial areas requires an added value, e.g. an experience, or a combination of products or services not easily found somewhere else that are sustainable, ecological and environment-friendly.
 Although there are already some initiatives springing up in commercial area, which cover the consumer demands with regards to sustainability, proximity and the slow movement such as shops which offer products in bulk so the consumer can buy exactly the needed amount, or those offering local ecological produce, there are many which have not adapted to this new setting.
 It is difficult for a small commerce, retail, hospitality or cultural/creative business to provide answers to the aforementioned challenges individually, and when they do, the impact is limited to the specific type of consumers they address, with less possibility of opening up their offerings to other types of consumers.
 Hence intense collaboration through the joint creation, design and implementation of new products and/or services, offering the consumer the needed experience is key.
 The present project aims to provide an answer to the aforementioned challenges by offering a learning programme aimed at owners, managers and self-employed persons of small retail, commerce, hospitality and cultural/creative businesses in commercial areas in decay (or at risk of) which gives them the knowledge, skills and competences to: